rust-lang/rfcs/text/0130-box-not-special.md

 `~T` internally.
 This is mostly invisible to the user, but it shows up in some places that give special treatment to `Box<T>`.
-This RFC is specifically concerned with the fact that the borrow checker has greater precision when derefencing `Box<T>` vs other smart pointers that rely on the `Deref` traits.
+This RFC is specifically concerned with the fact that the borrow checker has greater precision when dereferencing `Box<T>` vs other smart pointers that rely on the `Deref` traits.
 Unlike the other kinds of special treatment, we do not currently have a plan for how to extend this behavior to all smart pointer types, and hence we would like to remove